For Disabled People

 Develop self-esteem and confidence

-The PaddleAble endorsement signals that the paddling organisation has and is taking steps/actions to ensure they can cater for, and provide positive paddling opportunities to disabled participants.
+The PaddleAble Commitment signals that the paddling organisation has and is taking steps/actions to ensure they can cater for, and provide positive paddling opportunities to disabled participants.

-Clubs, providers and events that have a PaddleAble endorsement have:
+Clubs, providers and events that make the PaddleAble Commitment: